fbpx

 IBKR lite is only available to users who can prove US residency.
 IBKR pro is available to all.
 Both offer the same price for currency exchange.
 IBKR lite offers commission-free trading for US stocks/ETFs and the ability to buy fractional shares – but as noted above, you will need to upload proof of a US address to proceed with this account type.
 Recently, some users who claimed to be both US and Israeli residents were rejected from using IBKR lite, especially in cases where you list an Israeli address as your working address.

 There are no longer any monthly maintenance fees or minimum balances required for either account option.
 IBKR pro does charge commissions but the commissions are relatively low when compared to Israeli brokerages.
-IBKR offers Tiered and Fixed pricing plans – Tired is almost always the best options unless you are trading (stocks, bonds, etfs, etc.) in massive quantities.
+IBKR offers Tiered and Fixed pricing plans – Tiered is almost always the best options unless you are trading (stocks, bonds, etfs, etc.) in massive quantities.
 You can read more about the difference between the account types, here

 What should I select as my “Base Currency”?